Krembo: Nutritional information

 The average krembo weighs 25 grams (0.882 ounces) and has 115 calories.
 According to the fine print on packing foil, per 100 gr of krembo there are 419 calories, 3.2 gr protein, 64 gr carbohydrates (of which 54 gr are sugars); 16.7% Fats (of which 13.9% are poly-saturated fatty acids, less than 0.5% are trans fatty acids) and 67 mg Sodium.

-Halachic rules related to Krembo
+Halachic rules

-Under kashrut, the dietary rules of Jewish law or (Halacha), some Orthodox rabbis find significance to the order in which one eats a Krembo.
+Under kashrut, the dietary rules of Jewish law (Halacha), some Orthodox rabbis find significance to the order in which one eats a Krembo.
 Both the biscuit and the chocolate have to be blessed and one need pronounce only the blessing over the main components, thus for a chocolate croissant one would say the blessing over the dough, and skip the blessing over the chocolate.
 But in the case of the Krembo, there is no consensus as to which is the "main" component: the biscuit, or the cream and chocolate.
 One solution is to bless over each component separately.